 Initiators must post draft legislation for public comment and publish reports evaluating costs and impacts on parliament’s official website ( ) at least 30 days prior to submitting bills to parliament.
 Posts must explicitly state the time for public comment and review.
 Initiators must solicit comments in writing, organize public meetings, seek comments through social media, and carry out public surveys.
 No more than 30 days after the public comment period ends, initiators must prepare a matrix of all comments, including those used to revise the bill as well as those not used, which must be posted on parliament’s official web site.
 After a law’s passage, parliament must monitor and evaluate its implementation and impacts.
 Ministries and agencies have not fulfilled these statutory requirements, according to businesses.
 However, investors report that parliament itself is now posting most relevant draft legislation submitted to parliament its D-Parliament website ( ), where public comment is possible.
 Members of parliament, and in some instances government ministries, also sometimes but not consistently post draft legislation on the D-Parliament platform prior to formal introduction to parliament.

 While General Administrative Law Article 6 aligns Mongolia’s regulatory drafting process with Transparency Agreement obligations, investors report the government is not generally enforcing it.
-Under the Transparency Agreement, originators of regulations must seek public comment by posting draft regulations in a single journal of national circulation, designated as LegalInfo.mn ( HYPERLINK “https://www.legalinfo.mn/%22%20/t%20%22_blank” t “_blank” LegalInfo).
+Under the Transparency Agreement, originators of regulations must seek public comment by posting draft regulations in a single journal of national circulation, designated as LegalInfo.mn (Эрх зүйн мэдээллийн нэгдсэн систем (legalinfo.mn).
 Drafters must record, report, and respond to significant public comments.
 The Ministry of Justice and Home Affairs must certify each regulatory drafting process complies with the General Administrative Law before a regulation enters force.
 After approval, the statutorily responsible government agency monitors implementation and impacts.

 Businesses also note unpredictable, nontransparent regulatory burdens at the local—province and county—levels.
 They note inconsistent application of regulations and statutes among central, provincial, and municipal jurisdictions and a lack of expertise among local inspectors.
 Regional tax, health, and safety inspectors are cited as particularly problematic.
 The Economic Policy and Competitiveness Research Center of Mongolia annually ranks local regulatory burdens: .

 Mongolia’s so-called Glass Budget Law requires all levels of government to publicly post proposed and actual budget expenditures, and the law, according to businesses and transparency experts, has generally been followed.
 However, per the Law on Legislations, parliament can waive these transparency requirements for discussion of the annual budget, budget amendments, the Budget framework, State Investment Program, Government’s Debt Management Strategy, Budget performance, and legislations initiated during emergency situations to alleviate those situations.

 In early 2023 the government adopted the Procedure on Social Impact Assessment, which specifically delegates duties to the ministries to ensure transparency and public engagement prior to project approval at local provinces.
-The Ministry of Environment has been tasked with developing a methodology; however, no specific measures regarding environmental, social, and governance (ESG) disclosures to facilitate transparency and/or help investors and consumers distinguish between high- and low-quality investments.
+The Ministry of Environment has been tasked with developing a methodology; however, no specific measures regarding environmental, social, and governance (ESG) disclosures to facilitate transparency and/or help investors and consumers distinguish between high- and low-quality investments have been promulgated.
 The government does, however, limit the right to invest in such high-risk securities as digital tokens and cryptocurrencies to professional investors and other high net-worth individuals.